A Stylist’s Starter Guide To A More Minimal Wardrobe

 Elysha and I “shopped” through my closet and reinvented my wardrobe – on FaceTime!

-I was desperate for a closet cleanse!
+I was desperate for a closet clear out!
 I had clothes cluttering up my closet that I hadn’t worn for years, and I was struggling whether to throw them out.
 I had shirts, skirts and pants that I liked, but couldn’t quite figure out how best to wear them.
 Elysha helped me with all of that.
-She really has an eye for fashion.
-She put beautiful outfits together for me that I never would have thought of wearing.
-She helped me finally get rid of items that I was having a hard time parting with.
-I was having so much fun I wanted to keep going even after my time had ended!
+In the clear out, she helped me finally get rid of items that I was having a hard time parting with.
+We also did a closet shop where she put beautiful outfits together for me that I never would have thought of wearing.
+She really has an eye for fashion!Β I was having so much fun, and I wanted to keep going even after my time had ended!
 Being on a FaceTime call didn’t effect the quality of our time.
 It felt like Elysha was right in the room with me.
 She was so kind and fun to work with.
-I would highly recommend her, and her awesome closet cleanse!
-(Marci Cheary, owner Little Ideas Studio, mother of 2)
+I would highly recommend her, and her awesome closet clear out!Β (Marci Cheary, owner Little Ideas Studio, mother of 2)